Hunter's passion for reading led them to develop an amazing talent for writing stories

 Pirate Penguin started off as a drawing of a chinstrap penguin from the Natural History Museum.
 It sparked the idea for a story.

-His mum suggested that he used a storyboard framework they'd picked up from the Tate Britain and soon an adventure story started to take shape.
+Their mum suggested that they used a storyboard framework they'd picked up from the Tate Britain and soon an adventure story started to take shape.

 Pirate Penguin is a story with hope, heart and humour that covers the feeling of not fitting in, supportive friends and overcoming fears.